 lightbulb_outline This question type can be used in a digital test only.

-The match question consists of two or more columns and rows.
-Normally, the columns contain premises (the thing you are asking about) and the rows contain the responses (the options to pick from).
+The match question allows participants to pair up related items or concepts.
+This question type consists of two or more columns and rows.
+In most cases, the columns contain premises (the subjects or items under consideration) and the rows contain the responses (the available options for selection).
 Each item in the column is paired with at least one item in the row.
-The students have to couple the rows to the columns.
+Participants will need to couple the rows to the appropriate columns.

 Create a match question